 Best Practices for Password Cracking

-Now that we’ve covered a wide range of password cracking techniques, let’s discuss some best practices to help you maximize the effectiveness of your password attacks:
+Now that we’ve covered a wide range of password-cracking techniques let’s discuss some best practices to help you maximize the effectiveness of your password attacks:

 • Optimize your wordlists: Curate and optimize your wordlists based on the target environment, language, and other contextual factors.
 This can significantly improve the effectiveness of your dictionary and hybrid attacks.

 • Know your target: Research the target environment, password policies, and any known weaknesses in the hashing algorithms being used.
-This knowledge can help inform your choice of attack techniques and increase your chances of success.
+This knowledge can help inform your attack techniques and increase your chances of success.

 Conclusion